Fundamental Constructs in Programming Languages: Facets of Funcons

 Appendix~\ref{app:dataflow} summarises the funcons for representing data flow.

-\QUESTION{How do funcons specify scopes of bindings?} An occurrence of a name in a program either binds the name, or refers to whatever is currently bound to the name.
+\QUESTION{How do funcons specify scopes of bindings?} An occurrence of a name in a program either \textit{binds} the name, or \textit{references} whatever is currently bound to the name.
 Binding occurrences are usually found in declarations, parameter specifications, and patterns; references to names are ubiquitous.
 Sequences of declarations have the effect of successively extending (or perhaps overriding) the current bindings with the bindings due to the individual declarations.

-Funcons use conventional environments~$\rho$ (mapping names to values) to represent both the current bindings and the bindings computed by declarations.
-The $\NAME{environment}(\rho)$ entity represents the current bindings, and the binding for an individual name~$I$ can be inspected using the funcon $\NAME{bound-value}(I)$; the environment representing the computed bindings is an ordinary composite value.
+Funcons use conventional environments~$\rho$ (mapping names to values) to represent both the current bindings and bindings computed by declarations.
+The auxiliary entity $\NAME{environment}(\rho)$ represents the current bindings; the current binding for an individual name~$I$ is inspected using the funcon $\NAME{bound-value}(I)$.
+An environment representing computed bindings is an ordinary composite value, and can be inspected using data operations.

 Some languages include various constructs for composing declarations, and these are represented directly by funcons that compute environments.
-However, the funcons corresponding to recursive declarations represent circularity by creating cut-points called links, which involves a separate entity.
+However, the funcons corresponding to recursive declarations represent circularity by creating cut-points called links, which involves a separate auxiliary entity.

 Appendix~\ref{app:binding} summarises the funcons for representing name binding.